rust-util-collections/vsdb/wrappers/README.md

     - Use `Vecx` just like `Vec`
     - Use `Mapx` just like `HashMap`
     - Use `MapxOrd` just like `BTreeMap`
 - ...

+### Practical scenarios

+- Process `CheckTx`, `DeliverTx`, `Commit` ... in 'Tendermint ABCI'
+- Handle folk chain branches, e.g.:
+   - Handling 'chain folk' or 'uncle blocks' in non-deterministic consensus like 'POW'
+   - Handle temporary 'chain folk' in a hybrid consensus like 'Babe + Grandpa'(substrate)
+- Support some special APIs of 'ETH Web3' in the form of 'trial run'
+- ...

 ### Examples